 The human face as an evolved signaling system

-Projects currently underway are investigating non-verbal dynamic signaling in a variety of social contexts - the way people's facial movements communicate a wealth of subtle information to their social partners - as well as the brain mechanisms underlying such signaling, the evolution of attractiveness cues, and what they indicate about the owner of the face, and the possible uniqueness of human faces as signallers - do humans have specifically evolved mechanisms to process only human faces, or does this processing extend to other kinds of faces, or to bodies, etc?
+One project currently underway is investigating non-verbal dynamic signaling in a variety of social contexts - the way people's facial movements communicate a wealth of subtle information to their social partners - as well as the brain mechanisms underlying such signaling.

-We are also interested in the role of movement in conveying many of these signals - to what extent, for example, does facial movement help in recognising individuals?
+We are also interested in the role of movement in conveying many of these signals - to what extent, for example, does facial movement help in recognising individuals, or in determining their attractiveness?

 The evolution of spatial cognitive mechanisms